 FAQs

-We are all in a constant state of emergence; we are still building this page.
+We are all in a constant state of emergence, as is this page.
+We will update and edit based on participant feedback on the program.

 Organization Criteria